Lipen/discrete-math-course/typst/lec-set-theory.typ

   outset: .5em,
 )[
   Later, we will explore _infinite_ sets and different "types of infinity" (_countable_ vs _uncountable_) in more detail.
-  For now, we focus only on _finite_ sets.
+  For now, we focus only on _finite_ sets or treat infinite sets informally and naively.
 ]

 == Subsets